 - Assisting children having difficulties transitioning to different textured foods.

-Increasing a child’s food repertoire to include a well-balanced diet of fruits, vegetables, proteins, and starches.
+- Increasing your child’s food repertoire to include a well-balanced diet of fruits, vegetables, proteins, and starches.

 - Intrinsically motivating children to eat and to enjoy mealtime.